astrskai/astrsk-ai-docs/docs/card/import-card.md

 ## Select Card Files to Import

 You can import V2, V3, or astrsk.ai card files.
-Once selected, they will be added to your astrsk.ai workspace for use in roleplay sessions.
+Once selected, they will be added to cards list to be used in roleplay sessions.

 ![Import card file selection](./images/import-card-file.png) *[Image placeholder: Shows the file selection window for importing cards]*

 ## Important Notes

-- **Acceptable File Formats:** The imported files must be in either **JSON** or **PNG** format.
+- **Acceptable File Formats:** The imported files must be in **PNG** format.
-- **Splitting V2/V3 Cards:** When you import a V2 or V3 card, it automatically divides into two separate cards—one Character Card and one Plot Card—so each piece of information is appropriately categorized.
+- **Splitting V2/V3 Cards:** When you import a V2 or V3 card, it automatically divides into two separate cards — one Character Card and one Plot Card — so that each piece of information is appropriately categorized.